 * Click here for rating key

 Parker's on Ponce Restaurant Review: Providing a warming environment in cold weather, a pair of stacked-stone fireplaces also give focus to two spaces made more intimate by their presence.
-An adjacent bar area often is the scene for live music.
-A patio adds to the seating options.
+An adjacent bar area often is the scene for live music and a patio adds to the seating options.
 Former chef Andre Brookins has departed the restaurant and chef Angus Daunt (Muss & Turner’s) takes his place.
-Perennial menu favorites include the antipasto plate of cured meats and artisan cheeses, although the French onion soup is a perennial favorite.
-Chef Andre Brookins likes to add inventive tastes to the appetizers, and we've enjoyed a refreshing watermelon carpaccio and a wild mushroom ricotta medley with house-made ricotta on ramps.
+Perennial menu favorites include the antipasto plate of cured meats and artisan cheeses and a particularly tasty French onion soup.
+We give high marks to the crab cake as well.
 Then it's on to either steaks, fish or a very good rack of lamb.
-Consider the bone-in cowboy steak, a 22-ounce rib-eye.
-It’s presented already sliced, making it easy to apportion.
-The burger is one of the city's more expensive at $19, but it's huge, made from grass-fed beef produced by Tink's Beef, located near Washington, Ga., and it comes topped with bacon from nearby Pine Street Market bacon.
-A range of sauces provides tasty embellishment to the meats.
-There are plenty of good sides from which to choose, but the garlic mashed potatoes and smoked collards with bacon are our top choices.
+Consider the bone-in "cowboy" steak, a 22-ounce rib-eye presented already sliced, making it easy to apportion.
+The burger is one of the city's more expensive at $19, but it's huge, made from grass-fed beef produced by Tink's Beef, located near Washington, Ga., and it comes topped with bacon from nearby Pine Street Market.
+Sides aplenty range from garlic mashed potatoes to smoked collards with bacon.
 Among desserts is a house-made cheesecake, but the dense, rich chocolate torte is compelling.
 Parker's wine list offers some appealing values, such as the Campo Viejo from Rioja, Spain, a Tempranillo, and a fine red-meat wine.